nautechsystems/nautilus_trader/docs/concepts/strategies.md

 - Historical data requests
 - Live data feed subscriptions
 - Setting time alerts or timers
-- Accessing the cache
+- Cache access
-- Accessing the portfolio
+- Portfolio access
-- Creating and managing orders
+- Creating and managing orders and positions

 ## Implementation
 Since a trading strategy is a class which inherits from `Strategy`, you must define